cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 1 deployments
 ```

-Congratulations!!!
-You have just deployed your first Cloud Foundry Foundation!
+Congratulations, you have just BOSH-deployed your first Cloud Foundry instance!

 ## Beyond the class